In this article, we shall see how to prepare for bank exams in the year 2020 without any books or coaching center.

 From the day a candidate starts his bank exam preparation to the day before the bank exam, he should have a study plan.
 At times, a candidate might exceed his plan but he should not lack behind in knowing all the topics of the respective bank exam.
 Daily revision is recommended.
-On completion of each topic, a candidate should try to practice questions on that topic to revise what he has learnt in the lesson.
+On completion of each topic, a candidate should try to practice questions on that topic to revise what he has learned in the lesson.

 3. Set timing for all the sections:

 Candidates should carefully analyze which section requires more time but never put in more than what is desired.
 Every topic holds equal importance, understanding that is important.
 Setting a time limit for a particular set of questions and trying to finish them in the required duration helps in preparing well for the exam.
-Failure to do so might impact the bank exams preparation process and also withhold the candidate from moving to the next section.
-It is imperative to understand that every second counts, so candidates should use it wisely.
+Failure to do so might impact the bank exam preparation process and also withhold the candidate from moving to the next section.
+It is imperative to understand that every second count, so candidates should use it wisely.

 To explore 4 Habits of Successful People Who Cracked Bank Exams, check at the linked article.